MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 The results are now stored `results/chained_ranking_<OVERLAP_TYPE>_overlap/`.
 We now construct the ground truth by executing all of the queries with fully constructed indexes.
-Run the following command to construct the queries to run:
+Run the following command to construct the queries to execute:

 ```bash
 docker run --rm -v ${PWD}/TableSearch:/TableSearch \